Synthesize speech in documents using Ruby

 def extract_text(file_path)

-case File.extname(file_path)
+case File.extname(file_path).downcase

-when '.txt'
+when ".txt"

 File.read(file_path)